- We’re accessible online, by phone and in person

 Ways to Give

-Akron Community Foundation can accept a variety of assets – including complex ones others may not – to open your fund or to contribute to one of the nearly 700 funds already established with us.
+Akron Community Foundation can accept a variety of assets – including complex ones others may not – to open your fund or to contribute to one of the more than 830 funds already established with us.

 Cash gifts may be deducted up to 60% of adjusted gross income for income tax purposes.
 Contributions over that limit can be carried over for up to five years.
 Gifts can be made via cash, check or credit card.